Click a flag for an approximate translation.

 Systems are essential for tackling corruption.
 Very often though this is not the case: the official systems are often old, cumbersome and unsuited to any such intelligent query.
 Companies can be oddly reluctant to make their own sophisticated systems give up the data that you think should be public.
 But, like with the big examples, this is a very powerful tool.

 Here is one example from the shipping sector.
 The Danish company Maersk developed their own efforts in stopping facilitation payments in ports, starting with an effective system for logging all small facilitation payments by all their Captains.
 The trend of the number of these payments worldwide from Jan 2015 to May 2017 – shown in the Maersk data here – shows the success of their initiative (Feb 2018, published with permission of Maersk).
+For more info, see this 2019 blog.

 The High-Level Reporting Mechanism (HLRM) concept was originally developed by OECD, the Basel Institute on Governance and Transparency International.
 They worked together with a group of international companies to develop an alternative to cumbersome and slow judicial processes, one that would provide an early recourse for companies.

 The mechanism is an in-country process for receiving, assessing, and quickly resolving complaints from companies confronted with bribery solicitation or other similar concerns in specific administrative processes or public projects.
-The HLRM is not a legal mechanism and it functions alongside law enforcement institutions.
+The HLRM is not a legal mechanism, and it functions alongside law enforcement institutions.

 The HLRM offers companies an alternative to legal or administrative systems or public accountability mechanisms, or national and international mediation/arbitration.
 HLRMs differ from these forms of dispute resolution in that they offer a simplified, faster way to settle issues, while still recognizing the right of companies to take their grievances to courts or other mechanisms, as HLRMs do not provide legal remedies.